-At the Wimpole Clinic, our hair loss specialists can create a personalised hair growth plan for you.
+At our UK hair transplant clinic, our hair loss specialists can create a personalised hair growth plan for you.
 They’ll assess your diet, lifestyle and other factors like family history of hair loss to determine the best course of action for restoring your hair.

 Book a free consultation with a hair loss specialist at the Wimpole Clinic to find out more.

 Talk to a specialist ☎ 020 7935 1861.